sebbeth/COMP3260/README.md

 $ java Application -e input.txt output.txt
 $ java Application -d input.txt output.txt

+# Program Structure

+The program is comprised of the following classes:

+- Application
+- Tester
+- AES:
+    - AES0
+    - AES1
+    - AES2
+    - AES3
+    - AES4

+Application provides an entry point to the program.
+It handles recieving input and generating output.

+AES is an abstract class that is extended by AES0 - AES4.

+Tester is a functional test class that validates encryption and decryption results (see testing)

 # testing

 A test class has been included that generates random input to be encrypted and then decrypted.